Belgaum Lok Sabha constituency

-Belgaum, officially Belagavi, Lok Sabha seat, is one of the 28 Lok Sabha constituencies in the Indian state of Karnataka.
+Belgaum Lok Sabha constituency (officially Belagavi) is one of the 28 Lok Sabha constituencies in the Indian state of Karnataka.

 Vidhana Sabha segments

 The composition of Belgaum Lok Sabha seat has undergone several changes.
 In 1962, there were three assembly seats in the constituency from Belgaum, named Belgaum City, Belgaum I and Belgaum II.
 Then the map was redrawn and some seats like Khanapur, Uchagaon and Bagewadi were added to Belgaum seat as part of renaming.
 In 2008, it was back to three seats named after the city of Belgaum : North, South, and Rural.
 Since 2008, this seat comprises the following eight assembly segments in Karnataka Vidhan Sabha: